thejediboySHASHANK/Artistick/README.md

 This project was built using the following technologies:

-1) HTML, CSS, and JavaScript for the front-end
+1) HTML, TailWindCSS, and JavaScript for the front-end

 2) React for building the user interface

 3) Node.js and Express.js for the back-end

 4) MongoDB for storing data

+5) Deployed on AWS E3 and Vercel Serverless platform

 ## Installation